serpent-os/onboarding/README.md

 This can be accomplished with the following set of commands:

-    mkdir destdir
+    mkdir sosroot/
     # add a moss .stone collection from which to install packages
-    moss -D destdir ar protosnek https://dev.serpentos.com/protosnek/x86_64/stone.index
+    moss -D sosroot/ ar protosnek https://dev.serpentos.com/protosnek/x86_64/stone.index
     # list available packages/.stones in the configured moss .stone collection
-    moss la -D destdir
+    moss la -D sosroot/

 Install a useful (if minimal) set of .stones:

-    moss it -D destdir nss systemd coreutils util-linux dash bash which dbus dbus-broker nano
+    moss it -D sosroot/ nss systemd coreutils util-linux dash bash which dbus dbus-broker nano

 Boot a systemd-nspawn container with the installed minimal Serpent OS system:

-    sudo systemd-nspawn -D destdir -b
+    sudo systemd-nspawn -D sosroot/ -b

 To stop and exit the systemd-nspawn container, issue the following command:

     systemctl poweroff

-**NB**: Do NOT install `moss` to or within the destdir root used for the systemd-nspawn container, as this version downloaded from the protosnek collection is not compatible with the one used outside the container at this point in time.
+**NB**: Do NOT install `moss` to or within the `sosroot/` dir used as the root for the systemd-nspawn container, as this version downloaded from the protosnek collection is not currently compatible with the one used outside the container at this point in time.

 ### Local moss collection support